 Section 5.
 No member of this Association shall serve as officer of the Association while serving as a member of the State of Connecticut Commission of Pharmacy.

 Section 6.
 Duties of Officers

 A. The President.
 The President shall be chairman of the Board of Directors, and preside at all meetings of said board.
 The President shall preside at all meetings of the Association, enforce due observance of the provisions of the Bylaws, and parliamentary proceedings; he shall appoint all committees and delegates unless provided by the Bylaws or otherwise directed by the Association; he shall fill all vacancies in office or on committees by reason of death, resignation, or inability to serve, unless provided for in the or Bylaws; he shall present at the Annual Meeting of the Association a report upon the operations of the Association during his term of office, he shall be an ex-officio member of all committees to promote the purpose of the Association; he shall be an ex-officio member of the Connecticut Pharmacists Foundation Board of Directors, he shall call special meetings and may assign to committees new duties not specified in the Bylaws.
-The President shall oversee the performance and activities of the Executive Vice President.
-In the absence of the Executive Vice President the President shall appoint a Recording Secretary pro tempore.
+The President shall oversee the performance and activities of the CEO.
+In the absence of the CEO, the President shall appoint a Recording Secretary pro tempore.